davidgit3000/AI-Travel-Planner-frontend/README.md

    ```bash
    npm run dev
    ```
-   The frontend will be available at http://localhost:3000
+   The frontend will be available at http://localhost:3000 (in development)

 ## Tech Stack